International Aid & Development

 • Behaviour and Society

 The International Aid & Development minor prepares you for work in developing countries.
 In view of the great cultural, social and socio-economic differences, living and working in such countries requires thorough professional and personal preparation and this minor provides it.
 Multi-disciplinary teamwork is key in the projects that are central to this programme.
-Please note that 6-8 weeks of project-work abroad (in developing countries) is mandatory for which an extra budget of approximately €3000 is required to cover the expenses.
+Please note that 8 weeks of project work abroad (in developing countries) is mandatory for which an extra budget of approximately €3000 is required to cover the expenses.

 About this minor

 During the first half of the semester, you will choose and prepare for the project within a small team.
 You will acquire the necessary knowledge and skills during in-class sessions.
 During the second half of the semester, you will be part of a Hanze student team and contribute to a development project abroad.
-Past projects have been in Burkina Faso, Ghana, Nicaragua, Tanzania, Myanmar, India, Philippines, Kenya, Gabon and Murmansk.
+These projects are mainly linked to our established East African partner organisations located in Tanzania, Kenya and Uganda.

 If you are looking for a minor that will enlarge your worldview, force you to think critically about a wide-range of issues, allow you to have a life-changing overseas experience and give you friendships for life, then this is the course for you!